CellProfiler/tutorials/3d_monolayer/README.md

 ## Transform nuclei into markers

-1. Add a **ConvertObjectsToImage** module and convert the output from the Watershed module.
+1. Add a **ConvertObjectsToImage** module and convert the output from the Watershed module using the *uint16* color format.
     <p align="center"><img src="docs/images/convertobjectstoimages_14.png" alt="rescale5" width="600"/></p>
 1. Shrink the nuclei to make them more seed-like by adding an **Erosion** module.
 Use the *disk* structuring element with a size of *5*.
 The output of this module will be referred to as *Erosion*.
     <p align="center"><img src="docs/images/erosion_15.png" alt="rescale5" width="600"/></p>